Mike-Honey/hackathons/CSDC/README.md

 Experience across many scenarios and domains has shown that when subject-matter experts are freed to explore a complex dataset using this approach, they can quickly find meaningful insights or be inspired to dig deeper.
 Domain experts in public health can quickly compare and contrast survey results from any slice of the survey dataset, helping them quickly understand reported trends.

-Use of a fully interactive data visualisation platform gives the opportunity for the broadest possible audience to engage and understand the survey data.
-They do not need any technical understanding of the survey's data structure, or any knowledge of visualisation coding or tools.
+Use of a fully interactive data visualization platform gives the opportunity for the broadest possible audience to engage and understand the survey data.
+They do not need any technical understanding of the survey's data structure, or any knowledge of visualization coding or tools.

 **Methods:**

 This solution combines a python script to download the dataset (large CSV files, nested web folders), and a Power BI dataset and report for data transformation and analysis.

-[Power BI](powerbi.com) is probably the leading data visualisation tool in use today, with over 2.5m users.
-It has impressive data integration and query capabilities, and provides intuitive, responsive data visualisation results to an untrained audience via a web browser.
+[Power BI](powerbi.com) is probably the leading data visualization tool in use today, with over 2.5m users.
+It has impressive data integration and query capabilities, and provides intuitive, responsive data visualization results to an untrained audience via a web browser.
 It includes a free development tool "Power BI Desktop", and solutions like this can be published and shared from a free online account.

 The Power BI data transformation approach used was to standardise the variations of column names presented into the survey's core list of signals, with attributes added to indicate the specific data source.
 Technical column names are translated into terms which are less likely to need interpretation by the audience.
 The source info for the column names was the "codebook" provided, with some transformation steps to achieve concise, yet easy-to-read attributes.